Riccobaldo of Ferrara

 Riccobaldo of Ferrara (c.
 1246- after 1320) was a medieval Italian notary and Latin writer of the Middle Ages, a chronicler, geographer and encyclopedist.
-He is sometimes known in the literature as Riccobaldo da Ferrara according to the Italian form, as well as Riccobaldo Ferrarese or as Riccolbaldo.
+He is known in the literature as Riccobaldo da Ferrara according to the Italian form, as well as Riccobaldo Ferrarese or as Riccolbaldo.

 Life

-He was born in Ferrara or in the surrounding area, most probably in 1246, his father being one Bonmercato.
-On 4 October 1251, as a puer (boy), he was a witness to the passage through Ferrara of Pope Innocent IV; on 17 February 1264, as an adulescens (adolescent), he was present during the funeral at Ferrara of Azzo VII d'Este; he appeared as a witness to a statute of Ferrara of 15 December 1274; in May 1282 he was to be found at Faenza; in 1290 he applied his seal to three documents at Reggio Emilia, where he served as notary to the vicar (deputy) of Obizzo II d'Este, the city’s podestà.
-He is known to have been at Padua in 1293, at Ravenna in 1297-1300, exercising his profession at Ferrara in 1308, once again in Padua at unspecified period between 1308 and 1313, and at Ferrara in 1310.
-He died some time after 1318.
+He was born in the region of present-day Ferrara, circa 1246.
+His father's name was Bonmercato.
+On 4 October 1251, he witnessed the Ferrara of Pope Innocent IV; on 17 February 1264, he attended the funeral of Azzo VII d'Este at Ferrara.
+He appeared as a witness to a statute of Ferrara of 15 December 1274; in May 1282 he was to be found at Faenza; in 1290 he applied his seal to three documents at Reggio Emilia, where he served as notary to the vicar (deputy) of Obizzo II d'Este, the city’s podestà.
+He is known to have been at Padua in 1293, at Ravenna in 1297-1300, exercising his profession at Ferrara in 1308, once again in Padua at an unspecified period between 1308 and 1313, and at Ferrara in 1310.
+He died sometime after 1318.

-The claims that his real name was Gervasio (Gervase), that he belonged to the Mainardi family, and that he was for a time a canon in Ravenna, are doubtless products of somewhat approximate sixteenth- and seventeenth-century scholarship.
+The claims that his real name was Gervasio (Gervase), that he belonged to the Mainardi family, and that he was for a time a canon in Ravenna, are doubtless products of sixteenth and seventeenth-century scholars.
 One thing that is certain, because he himself says so, is that he bore the titles of dominus ("lord") and magister ("master").
 Since Riccobaldo refers to himself as an exile, attempts have been made to see such an exile as a result of Riccobaldo's lending his support to Aldobrandino II in the latter’s clash with his brother Azzo VIII, Lord of Ferrara.
 However, this hypothesis has to date found no evidence to back it up.
 That he had no love for the Este family can easily be seen in some of his works, but it is not discernible in others, and so important questions remain unclear.
 As remarked, Riccobaldo was notary to the vicar (deputy) of Obizzo II d'Este and in Ravenna he appears to have lived in the shadow of Obizzo Sanvitale, Archbishop of Ravenna, a known supporter of the Este family.
 Yet in 1308 Riccobaldo can be found in Ferrara, swearing fidelity to the Church of Rome immediately after the expulsion of the Este family from the lordship of the city.
-What should be made of these apparent contradictions.
+What should be made of these apparent contradictions?